wludh/ugfellows/exercises/github.md

 6. Assign each other an issue that reads "Have a conversation with X" where X is your partner's name.

 7. Have a conversation with your partner through GitHub.
 One of you should make a file called conversation.md in your own folder.
 By pushing and pulling to that folder, talk to each other one line at a time.
 Aim for five contributions each.
 When you're done, copy the file to the folder of whoever did not create it.
-Your conversation will look something like this:
+Your conversation will look something like this

 Brandon: HI MACKENZIE

 Mackenzie: HI

 Brandon: WE ARE USING GITHUB

-Mackenzie: WHY ARE YOU SO SURPRISED etc.
+Mackenzie: WHY ARE YOU SO SURPRISED

+etc.

 8. Close your issues.
 (Can you figure out how to close an issue through command line?)